5. Centroid of an Area

 Centroid for Curved Areas

 To find the centroid, we use the same basic idea that we were using for the straight-sided case above.
-The "typical" rectangle indicated has width `Δx` and height y = f(x).
+The "typical" rectangle indicated is `x` units from the `y`-axis, and it has width `Δx` (which becomes `dx` when we integrate) and height y = f(x).

-Generalizing from the above rectangular areas case, we can find the coordinates `(bar(x),bar(y))` of the centroid using the total moments in the x-direction, given by:
+Generalizing from the above rectangular areas case, we multiply these 3 values (`x`, `f(x)` and `Deltax`, which will give us the area of each thin rectangle times its distance from the `x`-axis), then add them.
+If we do this for infinitesimally small strips, we get the `x`-coordinates of the centroid using the total moments in the x-direction, given by:

 `bar(x)="total moments"/"total area"=1/Aint_a^b x\ f(x)\ dx`